horga83/h19term/README.md

  H19 TERMINAL EMULATOR

  Copyright (c) 2014 George Farris - farrisga@gmail.com
- Licensed under version 3 of the GNU General Public License
+ Licensed under version 3 of the GNU General Public License.

  H19term aims to provide close to 100 percent software emulation of the Heathkit H19, also known as Zenith Z19, hardware video terminal.

- **Latest version V2.0**
+ **Latest version V2.1**

  It currently has the following features: